bigrivi/black-panther/README.md

 Frontend docs: [frontend/README.md](./frontend/README.md).

-## Why did you use Black Panther as the name of the project?
+## Why did you use BlackPanther as the name of the project?
 <p align="center">
 <img src="resources/Black Panther.png" alt="BlackPanther is a Full stack web application scaffold,Using FastAPI,BetterCRUD,Refine and more." width="200" height="auto">
 </p>